 The name Befana probably derives from Epiphany, Epifania in Italian.
-The word has Greek origins and means “manifestation“ of the divinity.
+The word has Greek origins and means “manifestation of divinity“.

-We can trace back the origins of La Befana to the X-VI century BC and.
+We can trace back the origins of La Befana to the X-VI century BC.
 At that time, people celebrated with pagan propitiatory rituals the end of the year’s harvest and the beginning of a new season in the agriculture calendar.

-The ancient Romans inherited these rituals celebrating the twelve days after the winter solstice and Sol Invictus anniversary, which ended the calendar year.
+The ancient Romans inherited these rituals to celebrate the twelve days after the winter solstice and Sol Invictus anniversary, which ended the calendar year.
 On the twelfth night after the winter solstice, they officiated Earth Mother that, passing away, set off the death and re-birth of nature.

-During those nights the Romans believed that unknown female figures, flying over cultivated fields, would have secured excellent results for the future harvests.
-In the same way as those mythological figures, also the Befana flies.
+During those nights the Romans believed that unknown female figures, flying over cultivated fields, would ensure excellent results for future crops.
+Similarly to these mythological figures, the Befana also flies.

 La Befana is an old and ugly woman because she represents the end of the year.
-In fact, one of her symbols is the broom.
-She uses to sweep all the past things away, preparing a clean space for the new ones.
+In fact, one of her symbols is her broom.
+She uses to sweep all the past things away, preparing a clean space for new ones.

-According to a Tuscan custom, the act of burning a Befana puppet was a representation of the end of the year.
-The remaining coal was placed in the children’s socks with candies as a memory of the past year.
+According to a Tuscan custom, the act of burning a Befana doll symbolized the end of the year.
+The remaining coal was placed in the children’s socks along with candies as a reminder of the past year.

 How La Befana looks like

-La Befana is not really good looking.
-She is an old lady with an aquiline nose, a few rotten and crooked teeth.
+La Befana is not exactly beautiful.
+She is an old lady with an aquiline nose and some rotten, crooked teeth.
 Her face has several warts and moles.
-But she has always a smiling face even if she has a grim look.
-She wears an old black shawl and is covered by a layer of soot because she enters the children’s houses through the chimney.
+However, she always shows a smiling face even if she looks grim.
+She wears an old black shawl and is covered by a layer of soot because she enters children’s homes through the chimney.